Robin Nusslock Associate Professor

 Affective & clinical neuroscience; mood and anxiety disorders

 My research program uses neuroscientific methods to examine order and disorder in the emotional brain.
 Specifically, we use neurophysiology (electroencephalography, event-related potentials) and both structural and functional neuroimaging to study the neural mechanisms involved in approach (e.g., reward) and avoidance (e.g., threat, fear) emotional states, as well as the regulation of these emotions by the prefrontal cortex.
-Second, we aim to translate our research on the emotional brain to the investigation of neural mechanisms underlying emotional disorders, including depression, anxiety, and mania.
+We then aim to translate our research on the emotional brain to the investigation of neural mechanisms underlying emotional disorders, including depression, anxiety, and mania.

 Young, C.B., Chen, T., Nusslock, R., Keller, J., Scatzberg, A.F., & Menon, V. (in press).
 Anhedonia and general distress associated with dissociable connectivity of ventromedial prefrontal cortex in major depressive disorder.
 Translational Psychiatry.